-A school self-evaluation of teaching and learning in St. Kevin's was undertaken during the period of September 2016 to June 2017.
+A school self-evaluation of teaching and learning in St. Kevin's was undertaken during the period of September 2017 to June 2018.
 During the evaluation, teaching and learning in the following curriculum areas were evaluated:

 - i.
 Literacy (new language curriculum; English, Gaeilge; oral language strand)

 - ii.
 Numeracy

 - iii.
-Other curriculum area Science and SPHE (new Stay Safe Programme)
+Other curriculum area Science

 - iv.
 Attendance

 - v.
 Area Partnerships